KaraAlor/AgeOfXianxia/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details

 ## Team
-Currently we are a small team of two developers
+Currently we are a small team of three developers

 ## Contact Us
 You can contact us via email at plorentz7@gmail.com